-Implementing quantised and pruned depth-wise architectures would have been possible, but would be more demanding in development efforts.
-Moreover, as section 6.2 shows, the main cost of the sono-buoy embedded analysis lies in the spectrogram computation rather than in the model inference (given the already reduced complexity of the CNN).
+Implementing quantised and pruned depth-wise architectures would have been possible, but appeared to be demanding in development efforts.
+Moreover, as section 6.2 shows, the main cost of the buoy embedded analysis lies in the spectrogram computation rather than in the model inference (given the already reduced complexity of the CNN).
 Accounting for this, no further efforts were put into researching complexity reduction for these detection systems.